wkjarosz/hdrview/README.md

 ## Installing on macOS

-Compiling on macOS builds a mac bundle named ``HDRView`` which you can put into your ``/Applications/`` folder.
-If you'd like to easily launch HDRView also from the command-line, then you can add an alias to your ``.bash_profile``:

-    alias hdrview='/Applications/HDRView.app/Contents/MacOS/HDRView'
+This should be as easy as ``make install``.
+On macOS this will copy the application bundle into /Applications and create the symlink ``hdrview`` in ``/usr/local/bin`` so you can launch HDRView from the terminal.

 ## HDRView usage